sematext/docs/docs/synthetics/http-monitor.md

 ### Request Settings

+* **Authentication** - Fetch token for each run and pass it in your API requests, or pass username and password to connect to your protected APIs.
 * **Headers** - List of HTTP headers to be sent.
 * **Query Params** - List of request query parameters to be appended to the URL.
 * **Cookies** - List of Cookies to be sent.